Aspen on a Budget

 - Enjoy free art at the Aspen Art Museum, which houses a rotating selection of high-caliber, contemporary exhibitions and offers free admission through the summer, courtesy of John and Amy Phelan. (www.aspenartmuseum.org)

-- Enjoy music in the mountains with Aspen Music Festival and School with free classical performances by the American Academy of Conducting Orchestra on Tuesdays at 4 p.m., free “High Notes” discussions on Wednesdays at 12 p.m., free pre-concert talks on Sundays at 3 p.m., free classical music atop Aspen Mountain on Saturdays at 1 p.m., and free masters classes, student showcases, family concerts and other events throughout the summer.
-Any day of the week, do as the locals do, and pack a picnic to enjoy on the lawn outside the open-air Benedict Music Tent while listening to world-class orchestral performances. (http://www.aspenmusicfestival.com)
+- Enjoy music in the mountains with Aspen Music Festival and School with free classical performances by the American Academy of Conducting Orchestra on Tuesdays at 4 p.m., free “High Notes” discussions on Wednesdays at 12 p.m., free pre-concert talks on Sundays at 3 p.m., free classical music atop Aspen Mountain on Saturdays at 1 p.m., and free masters classes, student showcases, family concerts and other events throughout the summer. (http://www.aspenmusicfestival.com)

 - Have some family fun at the 82,000-square-foot Aspen Recreation Center (ARC), a multi-use facility featuring a 32-foot climbing tower, a unique aquatic center with slides and grotto, an NHL-sized ice arena, and batting cages.
 The ARC also offers swim lessons and affordable five-day camps throughout the summer for kids. (www.aspenrecreation.com)